BryceLTaylor/scratch-asset-checker/README.md

 Run `npm start` in the terminal to launch a local server.
 Navigate to `localhost:3000` and enter a project ID in the given field.

-Currently the output comes in the form of a console statements.
-A proper report on the page will come soon.
+Currently the output comes in a giant list.
+Sometime soon a more manageable list will be added.

 ## To run in a terminal